vania020/wro2025-robotek/README.md

     <td align="center"><img src="https://github.com/user-attachments/assets/fe6757a1-3fe5-4b12-b856-bedcc28a5b50" width="300" height="200"/>
     </td>
     <td>
-      Our main improvement was the chassis.
+      <br>Our main improvement was the chassis.
 We joined the two bases by drilling them together and carefully organized the components with the Raspberry Pi inside.
 The LiDAR was placed on top so nothing would block its view, and we also completed and installed the camera housing.<br>
     </td>
   </tr>